 Some of the subsidiaries in Europe changed a portion of their existing defined benefit plans into defined contribution plans.
 With this transition, settlement gains and losses were recognized in the consolidated statement of income for the year ended March 31, 2016.
-The amounts recognized in the consolidated statement of financial position are as follows:
+The amounts recognized in the consolidated statement of income and the consolidated statement of financial position are as follows: